SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Abstract

 \section{Abstract}

 This study presents a deep learning-based approach to seismic velocity inversion problem, focusing on both noisy and noiseless training datasets of varying sizes.
 Our Seismic Velocity Inversion Network (SVInvNet) introduces a novel architecture that contains a multi-connection encoder-decoder structure enhanced with dense blocks.
-This design is specifically tuned to effectively process complex information, crucial for addressing the challenges of non-linear seismic velocity inversion.
+This design is specifically tuned to effectively process time series data, which is essential for addressing the challenges of non-linear seismic velocity inversion.
 For training and testing, we created diverse seismic velocity models, including multi-layered, faulty, and salt dome categories.
 We also investigated how different kinds of ambient noise, both coherent and stochastic, and the size of the training dataset affect learning outcomes.
 SVInvNet is trained on datasets ranging from 750 to 6,000 samples and is tested using a large benchmark dataset of 12,000 samples.
-Despite its fewer parameters compared to the baseline, SVInvNet achieves superior performance with this dataset.
-The outcomes of the SVInvNet are additionally compared to those of the Full Waveform Inversion (FWI) method.
+Despite its fewer parameters compared to the baseline model, SVInvNet achieves superior performance with this dataset.
+The performance of SVInvNet was further evaluated using the OpenFWI dataset and Marmousi-derived velocity models.
 The comparative analysis clearly reveals the effectiveness of the proposed model.